jvrplmlmn/MongoDB-M101P/W1_Introduction/Courseware_Notes.md

 Joins are not particulary horizontally scalable.
 Indexes are supported within MongoDB, they're neccesary for good performance, and they allow horizontal scalable.

+## Overview of Building an App with MongoDB

+mongod process

+mongo shell, connects to mongod and allows you to interact with it